Radioiodine Therapy for Cats in Colorado Springs

 Ideally, your cat should have no major heart, kidney, gastrointestinal or endocrine disease, and is not aggressive in nature.
 Because most patients for this treatment are middle- to older-aged cats, they often have other health conditions, so we’ll conduct a comprehensive evaluation before recommending this treatment.

-Learn more about radioiodine therapy at Powers
+Learn more about radioiodine therapy in Colorado Springs at Powers